fmetivier/IslandsLib/docs/source/Samples.rst

     :math:`fi = \frac{2R(\rho_s-\rho_d)}{\langle K \rangle\rho_s}` is dimensionless so :math:`R` and :math:`K`
     have to be given in the same units (meters per day prefered see below).

-* Eventually we call the IslandLens function and pass the arguments.
+* Eventually once all the parameters have been set we call the :func:`IslandLens` function and pass our parameters as arguments.

 .. code:: python